Stains & CD markers

 Pathophysiology

-• Double stranded DNA viruses with linear genome capped by proteins at both 5' ends with nonenveloped capsule
+• Double stranded, nonenveloped DNA viruses with a single, nonsegmented linear genome capped by covalently bound terminal proteins at either end of the genome

 • Adenovirus produces nuclear inclusions without cytomegaly

-• Viral replication cycle takes about 32 - 36 hours and up to 10,000 virions can be produced; new virions remain in cell until it degenerates and lyses (Tille: Bailey & Scott's Diagnostic Microbiology, 13th Edition, 2013)
+• Viral replication cycle takes ~32 - 36 hours and up to 10,000 virions can be produced; new virions remain in the cell until it degenerates and lyses (Tille: Bailey & Scott's Diagnostic Microbiology, 13th Edition, 2013)

 Clinical features